Healthy Homes Assessment Woolwich

 Home Assessments Woolwich for Rental Properties

-There are a variety of concerns to be able to examine in an house evaluation to determine if your rental property meets the minimum requirements of the Healthy Homes Standard.
-The most common are:
+There are a myriad of concerns to be able to examine during the house assessment to see if your rental property is in compliance with the requirements of the Healthy Homes Standard.
+There are a few examples:

 • Does the heat pump have sufficient capacity?